Table of contents

 Purchasing - Storage

 Where can you buy pigeon peas?
-The best place to buy pigeon peas is online, in Asian shops or Indian delicatessens.
-Major retailers such as Coop , Migros , Denner , Volg , Spar , Aldi , Lidl , Rewe , Edeka , Hofer , Billa or organic supermarkets such as Denn's Biomarkt and Alnatura generally do not stock either fresh or dried pigeon peas.
-Purchasing organic pigeon peas can sometimes prove difficult.
+The best way to get pigeon peas (dried seeds) is online, in Asian shops or Indian delicatessens.
+They are often only available peeled and halved, as Dal (Toor Dal Dhuli).
+Major retailers such as Coop, Migros, Denner, Volg, Spar, Aldi, Lidl, Rewe, Edeka, Hofer, Billa or organic supermarkets such as Denn's Biomarkt and Alnatura do not stock fresh or dried pigeon peas as standard.
+Buying organic pigeon peas can sometimes be difficult.

 The availability of ripe pigeon peas varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking on them you can see their development at various suppliers.